Buckskin Gulch

 Shuttle Information:

 This route requires a vehicle shuttle.
-The following are authorized shuttle providers - Paria Outpost 928-691-1047 - Betty Price 928-355-2252 - Catalina Martinez 928-355-2225.
+The following are authorized shuttle providers - Paria Outpost 928-691-1047, Circle Tours 888-854-7862 and End of the Trail Shuttles 928-355-2252

 Route Information:

 From the Wire Pass Trailhead (N37° 01' 12", W112° 01' 25") the signed trail proceeds east for a short distance along the south side of Wire Pass wash, then drops into the sandy bottom of the wash and descends eastward.
 At first the wash does not seem like the start of the world's best slot canyon, but within a mile things begin to change drastically.
 The sandstone walls begin to rise and your adventure is underway.
-There are two obstacles in Wire Pass which require some scrambling to climb over.
+There are two obstacles in Wire Pass which require some minor scrambling to climb over.
 Both are easily defeated with a small assist from your partner.
 Wire Pass joins Buckskin Gulch after 1 3/4 miles.

 There are several petroglyph panels at the junction of the two canyons (N37° 01' 11", W112° 00' 10").
-The petroglyphs are located on the South (right) wall of Wire Pass just before the junction.
+The petroglyphs are located on the south (right) wall of Wire Pass just before the junction.
 Check the sky one last time because there is no exit from Buckskin Gulch until you reach the Middle Trail 6 1/2 miles down canyon.

 Hike down the flat bottom of Buckskin Gulch.
 The next several miles are easy hiking with several pools of standing water to impede your way.
 The pools are usually less than waist deep and are often stagnant.
 Depending on the time of year, the pools can be very frigid.
 If it has rained recently there will be a layer of slippery clay mud covering the sand.

-6 1/2 miles after leaving the Wire Pass petroglyphs you will notice the canyon rim starting to get much lower.
+6 3/4 miles after leaving the Wire Pass petroglyphs you will notice the canyon rim starting to get much lower.
 This is an indication you are about to reach Middle Trail (N37° 01' 53", W111° 55' 19").
 Middle Trail is not a trail, but rather a route you can scramble up to the top of the north rim.
-The route is occasionally carined, and if not it is still moderately easy to locate.
+The route is occasionally cairned, and if not it is still moderately easy to locate.
 Examination reveals a narrow crack running horizontally up the face of the cliff.
 It is located in a short, open section of the canyon where the walls are not steep and the rim is only 100-feet above the canyon floor.
 This is an emergency exit if the weather is deteriorating.
 Experienced hikers will have no problem with this exit, all others will require a rope.

 There are several very good panels of petroglyphs where Middle Trail joins Buckskin Gulch.
 If you stand in Buckskin Gulch and look at the Middle Trail Exit a nice petroglyph panel is located on the right side of Middle Trail Exit approximately 20-feet up.
 The panel is excellent and consists of two big horn sheep.
 50-feet down Buckskin Gulch on the north wall there is a large number of very faded petroglyphs.
 100-feet above the faded petroglyphs, located in a horizontal black streak of desert varnish, is one of the best petroglyph panels you will ever see.
 I have no clue how this panel was chipped since I can find no way to reach it without technical gear.
 You must hike down Buckskin 100-feet and look back toward middle trail, or climb up the ledge system opposite Middle Trail Exit to see this panel.

-15 minutes below the rock jam you will pass by a series of seeps in the Navajo Sandstone walls that supply a tiny flowing stream on the canyon floor.
+45 minutes below the rock jam you will pass by a series of seeps in the Navajo Sandstone walls that supply a tiny flowing stream on the canyon floor.
 The seeps are a good place to obtain fresh water.

 1 1/4 miles below the rock jam and 1/4 mile above the Paria River confluence (N37° 00' 05", W111° 51' 57"), you will come to the two best campsites in the canyon, one located on each side of the canyon.
 The sites are easy to spot with a large grove of maple and box elder trees growing in the sand above the streambed.
 There are many good places to make camp under the trees on the benches of dry sand above the canyon floor.
 You might have to share this area with others since camping space is very limited.
 The next closest campsite is located about a mile away in Paria Canyon below the confluence.